 - how can I get ahead?

-It is certainly true too that an increasing percentage of adults are also now seeking career guidance because they might...
+However, it is certainly true that adults are also now seeking career guidance because they might...

 - be dis-satisfied in their job

 - want a career change